Part Three of the Dinner Party Special Edition Outtakes & Excerpts Series.

 Of course, of course, you might be thinking: It’s an old argument that things are too fast, that we don’t know how to enjoy a leisurely drive or a slow walk, and that you can blame technology, with its ever-increasing pace and oh-so-rapid rate.
 Move to New York City.
 Get on with it.

 And, yes, I see what you mean.
 But I can’t afford New York City.
 And more importantly, I’m not just placing the blame on technology.
 It’s not just us; it’s not just “them.”
 It’s just about every element of our capitalist society that has encouraged us to embody these immediate-response qualities—and to exacerbate them.
+We are fundamentally contradictory, wanting to be paid attention but not wanting to give attention to certain things for which we don’t have time.

 What takes our attention takes our time.
 And, as the girl in the restaurant suggested, time is respect.
 Who—or what—do we respect enough to give our time?